-In this episode, Kyle speaks with Mor Geva, lead author on the recent paper Are We Modeling the Task or the Annotator?
+In this episode, we speak with Mor Geva, lead author of the recent paper: Are We Modeling the Task or the Annotator?
 An Investigation of Annotator Bias in Natural Language Understanding Datasets, which explores some unintended consequences of the typical procedure followed for generating corpora.

 Mor began with a background into what building question-answering machine learning is about and the problems in this domain.
 To build robust models, she spoke about the need to access datasets.
 She also discussed how the data gathering and data annotation process is done.
 She revealed the three datasets she used for her study: The CommonsenseQA dataset, the OpenBookQA dataset, and the MultiNLI dataset.
 She talked about the problem of bias that may arise during annotation.